qstackfield/lcac-benchmark/README.md

 > Stackfield, Q. (2025). *LCAC: A Cognitive Integrity Benchmark for Reasoning Systems.*
 > Vanta Systems. https://github.com/qstackfield/lcac-benchmark

----
-# Contributing to LCAC Benchmark

-Thank you for contributing to the LCAC Benchmark initiative.

-### Scope
-LCAC is intended for **academic, research, and institutional integrity testing**.
-It measures reasoning consistency, drift resistance, and cognitive trust.

-### Guidelines
-- Submit reproducible results with clear model identifiers.
-- No proprietary or personal data may be included.
-- If results are confidential, email them to **qstackfield@seedcore.io**.
-- All contributions must align with LCAC Research License terms.

-  ---

 ## Purpose & Usage